 Filing and paying PAYE

-HM Revenue and Customs are gradually phasing out paper filing, and almost all employers are now required to file PAYE forms online.
+Almost all employers are now required to file PAYE forms online.
 You must therefore register for the PAYE Online scheme, which requires a Government Gateway username.
 This can be obtained from the HMRC website.

-As of April 2011 this requirement will be extended to firms with fewer than 50 employees, so you may wish to familiarise yourself with the process now.
 You will also need to use form P11, which allows you to keep track of deductions made throughout the year.
 You will require one P11 for each employee.

 National Insurance Contributions